‘Miraculously, We Found Bill’s Crash Site’

 Among those profiles is a man who was a lifelong mentor, former POW Col. Roger Ingvalson (USAF Ret.).
 Two of his grandsons are now flying A-10 Warthogs.
 Another friend was also a POW and Medal of Honor recipient, Col. Leo Thorsness (USAF Ret.), who passed away last year.

 Leo was the author of “Mike’s Flag,” a brief but powerful tribute to a fellow POW, a young Navy pilot named Mike Christian.
 It is the preface to a children’s book sponsored by Patriot Foundation Trust, “I’m Your Flag.”

 My friend and colleague Roger Helle was hit with an NVA RPG, shot twice, bayonetted and left for dead.
 But they couldn’t keep him down.
 Roger has returned to Vietnam 19 times to assist orphanages and build rural medical clinics.

-I now serve with several of these men on the board of the Medal of Honor Heritage Center.
-Gen. Raines chairs that board.
+I now serve with several of these men on the board of the National Medal of Honor Heritage Center, Gen. Raines, its chairman.

 But there’s another Vietnam-era Air Force aviator who’s been on my profile radar for some time.
 He is Lt.
 Col. Bill Gauntt (USAF Ret.), who I mentioned above.
 Gauntt is a gentle giant of a man, a bear-like 6'6" but with a remarkably tender heart, a common trait I have noted among many POWs.
 (As I have counseled young war fighters over the years, a warrior without heart is little more than a mercenary.)